-B. Personal, Hygiene, Hair, Nails, and Make up:
+B. Personal Hygiene, Hair, Nails, and Make up:

-Personal hygiene is the utmost importance.
+Personal hygiene is of utmost importance.
 Hair must be clean and neat.
 Girls’ hair must be tied at all times.
 Boys' hair should be short and neat.
 Long hair styles are strictly forbidden for boys.
 Unusual hairstyles are not permitted at an educational institution.
 Learners will immediately be sent home and may only return to school once their hair conforms to the school’s policy.

 No make-up is allowed and nail varnish is prohibited.
 Nails need to be cut and kept clean constantly.

 No valuable items (expensive watches, necklaces, rings, etc.) should be worn in school.
 Students should leave their valuables at home; these include iPods, iPads, mp3s, electronic games, large sums of money, etc. Regarding jewelry, girls may only wear one stud per ear, and boys are not permitted to wear earrings at all.
 Both boys and girls may wear a wristwatch.
 No necklaces, anklets, or bracelets are allowed to be worn by students.
 No facial jewelry is worn, other than the aforementioned ear stud.